The Day the Earth Stopped: Plot

 An effort is made to destroy one of the robots with a nuclear explosion, sacrificing 9000 inhabitants of a small island.
-When the bomb goes off, the machine emerges unharmed and Skye feels the pain of the people dying and almost passes out.
-Josh takes the time to comfort Skye before the military finds them again.
-Myron and Skye come across a married couple and put the wife in the back of a 4x4, as she is in labour.
+When the bomb goes off, the machine emerges unharmed and Sky feels the pain of the people dying and almost passes out.
+Josh takes the time to comfort Sky before the military finds them again.
+Myron and Sky come across a married couple and put the wife in the back of a 4x4, as she is in labour.
 The husband delivers the child but is unaware of a complication until he realizes that his wife has stopped breathing.
-Myron hands the infant to Skye and tells her that if she wants to know the value of humanity, "you're staring at it".
+Myron hands the infant to Sky and tells her that if she wants to know the value of humanity, "you're staring at it".
 Myron and the husband try to revive the wife but are unsuccessful.
 Myron realizes that the wife is dead and stops applying CPR.
-Skye, despite her earlier statement that she would not get involved, uses her powers to bring the wife back to life.
+Sky, despite her earlier statement that she would not get involved, uses her powers to bring the wife back to life.

-Skye, now convinced of the value of humanity, needs to get to the closest robot to return home and end the invasion, but, before they can get to the robot, Skye is shot by the military.
-Skye and Myron are taken back to the base where Skye is treated for the injury, as the planet's rotation stops and a major global earthquake hits.
+Sky, now convinced of the value of humanity, needs to get to the closest robot to return home and end the invasion, but, before they can get to the robot, Sky is shot by the military.
+Sky and Myron are taken back to the base where Sky is treated for the injury, as the planet's rotation stops and a major global earthquake hits.

-The commander realizes that Myron was right and helps Myron move Skye to a vehicle.
-As they leave, they are chased by the psychologist, who is convinced that keeping Skye will prevent the robots from attacking further.
+The commander realizes that Myron was right and helps Myron move Sky to a vehicle.
+As they leave, they are chased by the psychologist, who is convinced that keeping Sky will prevent the robots from attacking further.

 At the feet of the robot, Myron is shot by the psychologist; the robot vaporizes him.
-The alien male arrives, sees both Skye and Myron possibly dead and uses his own powers to revive both.
-Skye, in gratitude, hugs Myron before both of the aliens are beamed aboard.
+The alien male arrives, sees both Sky and Myron possibly dead and uses his own powers to revive both.
+Sky, in gratitude, hugs Myron before both of the aliens are beamed aboard.
 The invasion ends and the robots depart, leaving the planet intact but with major damage.